-6.1 Obligations of, or Guaranteed by, Government Entities
+6.1 - Obligations of, or Guaranteed by, Government Entities

 - a.
-The following investments are authorized: - obligations, including letters of credit, of the United States or its agencies and instrumentalities; - (ii) direct obligations of the State of Texas or its agencies and instrumentalities; - (iii) collateralized mortgage obligations directly issued by a federal agency or instrumentality of the United States, the underlying security for which is guaranteed by the agency or instrumentality of the United States; - (iv) other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of the State of Texas or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation or by the explicit full faith and credit of the United States; and
+The following investments are authorized: - (i) obligations, including letters of credit, of the United States or its agencies and instrumentalities, including Federal Home Loan Banks; - (ii) direct obligations of the State of Texas or its agencies and instrumentalities; - (iii) collateralized mortgage obligations directly issued by a federal agency or instrumentality of the United States, the underlying security for which is guaranteed by the agency or instrumentality of the United States; - (iv) other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of the State of Texas or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation or by the explicit full faith and credit of the United States; - (v) obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent; and - (vi) interest-bearing banking deposits that are guaranteed or insured by (a) the Federal Deposit Insurance Corporation or its successors or (b) the National Credit Union Share Insurance Funds or its successor. - b.
+The following are NOT authorized investments under this Section 6.1: - (i) obligations whose payment represents the coupon payments on the outstanding principal balance of the underlying mortgage-backed security collateral and pays no principal;

-- (v) obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent. - b.
-The following are NOT authorized investments under this Section 6.1: - obligations whose payment represents the coupon payments on the outstanding principal balance of the underlying mortgage-backed security collateral and pays no principal; - obligations whose payment represents the principal stream of cash flow from the underlying mortgage-backed security collateral and bears no interest; - (iii) collateralized mortgage obligations which have a stated final maturity date of greater than ten (10) years; and - (iv) collateralized mortgage obligations the interest rate of which is determined by an index that adjusts opposite to changes in a market index.
+- (ii) obligations whose payment represents the principal stream of cash flow from the underlying mortgage-backed security collateral and bears no interest; - (iii) collateralized mortgage obligations which have a stated final maturity date of greater than ten (10) years; and - (iv) collateralized mortgage obligations the interest rate of which is determined by an index that adjusts opposite to changes in a market index.

-6.2 Certificates of Deposit and Share Certificates
+6.2 - Certificates of Deposit and Share Certificates